keiichishima/pytracepath/README.md

 This is a subset version of the `tracepath` command written in Python3.
 The program supports both IPv4 and IPv6.

+Although this software is a pure Python3 code, it may not work platforms other than Linux beacuse of incompatibility of system call parameter and error code values.

 ## Installation